Arriving on Campus

 Student Health Services

-Boston University Student Health Services, located at 881 Commonwealth Avenue is available for urgent care issues by appointment Monday through Friday from 8:30 am - 4:30 pm (opens 10 am on Thursdays).
-There is a co-pay fee of $25 for each visit, payable by cash, check, credit card, or charged to the student's account.
-If you receive blood work or immunizations you will need to provide your insurance information or have charges billed to your student account. text here.
+Boston University Student Health Services, located at 881 Commonwealth Avenue, is available for urgent care issues by appointment Monday through Friday from 8:30 am to 4:30 pm (opens 10 am on Thursdays).
+There is a co-pay fee of $25 charged to the student’s account.
+If you receive blood work or immunizations, you will need to provide your insurance information or have charges billed to your student account.

 If you have a non-urgent issue that requires routine care, Student Health will work with you to provide a referral based on your insurance.
-In the case of an emergency, call 617-353-2121 on-campus to reach the Boston University Police or 911 off-campus.
-If you need medical advice on weekdays after closing hours or weekends, you can call 617-353-3575 to reach a nurse for advice or you may go to the closest urgent care center or emergency department.
+If you experience a medical emergency or crisis on weekdays after closing hours or on weekends, you may call 617-353-3575 and follow the prompts to be connected with the appropriate healthcare provider or you may go to the closest urgent care center or emergency department.

 We are here to make your summer study experience a pleasant and rewarding one.
 If you have any questions about arriving on campus or the Summer Study Internship Program—please be sure to contact us.